PranavAJoshi/document-classification-test/README.md

 CANCELLATION NOTICE,641356219cbc f95d0bea231b ... [lots more words] ...
 52102c70348d b32153b8b30c
 ```

-So each document is composed of a label which indicates document type at its front, and a series of obscured OCR(Optical Character Recognition) data seperated by space and each of them maps to a unique word in original document.
+So each document is composed of a label which indicates document type at its beginning, and a series of obscured OCR(Optical Character Recognition) data seperated by space and each of them maps to a unique word in original document.